The Registrar's Office will be closed the following days. Please plan your requests accordingly.

 - Honors decisions announced by departments by May 3, 2017.

 - Pick up bound copies of thesis on the Friday before Commencement weekend (note: students will be notified via email when bound copies are ready to be picked up)

 Library carrels: Enter a lottery for a closed study carrel in Olin Library or the Science Library.
-Applications will be available in student portfolios on September 3 and must be submitted online by 4 pm on September 17.
+Applications will be available in student portfolios on September 5 and must be submitted online by 4 pm on September 16.
+The Science Library has a separate assignment process using paper applications which are available at the SciLi circulation desk.
 Carrel Lottery results will be posted on the Library Office door (Olin Rm.
-202) on September 24.
-You must pick up your carrel key by Monday, October 1, at 3 pm or the key will be reissued to the next person on the waitlist.
+202) on September 26.
+You must pick up your carrel key by Friday, September 30th at 4pm or the key will be reissued to the next person on the waitlist.

 Library 'Secrets' Revealed: One hour workshops disclose information that will save you time and energy as you research your topic.
 It is recommended that Honors candidates take the time to attend a workshop, which will be offered in late September/early October.
 Announcements of dates and times will be made in the Argus or see a reference librarian.

 Borrowing privileges: See the circulation desk to find out about special borrowing privileges extended to Honors candidates.